tailscale/tailscale/docs/k8s/operator-architecture.md

 Each ExternalName Service defines which ports should be mapped to their defined egress target.
 The operator maps from these ports to randomly chosen ephemeral ports via the ClusterIP Service and its EndpointSlice.
-It then generates the egress ConfigMap that tells the `ProxyGroup` Pods which incoming ports map to which egress targets.
+The operator then generates the egress ConfigMap that tells the `ProxyGroup` Pods which incoming ports map to which egress targets.

 `ProxyGroups` currently only support egress.